Ancient Minerals Magnesium Oil

 The original and still the most popular, Ancient Minerals Magnesium Oil is the most recommended magnesium oil among health practitioners and nutritionists worldwide — recommended specifically by both Dr. Mark Sircus, Ac.
 OMD, author of Transdermal Magnesium Therapy and Daniel Reid, author of The Tao of Health and The Tao of Detox.

 According to Daniel Reid, bestselling author of The Tao of Health and The Tao of Detox:

-Of all the sources we’ve tried, Ancient Minerals is the one that delivers the fastest, most potent therapeutic benefits.
+Of all the sources we’ve tried, Ancient Minerals Magnesium chloride oil is the one that delivers the fastest, most potent therapeutic benefits.
 It contains essential elements that no longer exist in ocean water today, and is totally free of any toxic contaminant.” *

 Dr. Carolyn Dean, M.D.
 N.D., author of the authoritative book on magnesium, The Magnesium Miracle, recommends magnesium oil.
-She describes it as a a supersaturated magnesium chloride in water, which rubbed on the skin bypasses the intestines as it is absorbed into the tissues of the body.
+She describes it as a supersaturated magnesium chloride in water, which rubbed on the skin bypasses the intestines as it is absorbed into the tissues of the body, providing pain relief for many.
 It also stimulates DHEA production that occurs in the skin.

 * The above statements are the sole opinions of these parties and are not intended to represent the experiences of all those who have used our products.
 Individual results may vary.

 Ancient Minerals Magnesium Oil takes its name from its ancient and pristine source, the ancient Zechstein Sea, a geological formation in Northern Europe from the Late Permian Era.
 For 250 million years Genuine Zechstein™ magnesium salt has been protected deep within the Zechstein Seabed at a depth of 1600-2000 meters beneath the earth’s crust, isolated from the impurities of the modern world.